silversixpence-crypto/dapol/spec.md

 [blake3](https://docs.rs/blake3/latest/blake3/) is used as the hash function to construct the Merkle tree.

-[`thread_rng` from rand](https://docs.rs/rand/latest/rand/rngs/struct.ThreadRng.html) is used as the CSPRNG for the shuffle algorithm for the NDM-SMT.
+[`thread_rng` from rand](https://docs.rs/rand/latest/rand/rngs/struct.ThreadRng.html) is used as the CSPRNG for the shuffle algorithm for the NDM-SMT as well as generating random salts if $\mathcal{P}$ does not provide them.

 ### Bulletproofs